The5w2h/dotnetcore-bulkybook/README.md

   - Has common DB context for all the repositories. ❓ *How is this beneficial?*
   - Controller ▶️ UNIT OF WORK ▶️ Entity Framework and DB
   - DBSet1 ...
 DBSetn, SaveChanges().
 So, for multiple transactions are handled by a ❓ single SaveChanges() method.

+## 💡: Steps for adding a new Model in DOTNET CORE:
+	1. Add a new model class
+	⁃	add the prop with DataAnnotations
+	2. Migrate using NuGet Package Console
+	⁃	add-migration AddModelToDb
+	⁃	update-database
+	3. Update the repositories
+	⁃	Update IXRepository
+	⁃	Update XRepository
+	⁃	Update IUnitOfWork for new XRepository
+	⁃	Update UnitOfWork for new XRepository

+ #### Areas
+	* To segregate the Views and Controllers into different section e.g. Admin and Non-Admin, use Areas.
+Areas have their own MVC i.e., Models, Views and Controllers